 - Requiring or recommending the carrying of unusual items (rocks, plants, pumpkins, pillows, etc.).

 - Forced isolation from other members, friends or the rest of the campus.
 This includes any prohibition on speaking or social interaction, including public marching or walking in lines or "on line."

-- Deception and/or threats contrived to convince the pledge he/she will not be able to join the organization or that purposely inflicts mental stress by not revealing the requirements or basic timetable for joining.
+- Deception and/or threats contrived to convince the individual he/she will not be able to join the organization, or that purposely inflicts mental stress by not revealing the requirements or basic timetable for joining.